Coq au Vin

 Prep the Chicken

-• Pat chicken dry, season with salt and pepper and coat both sides with flour.
+- Pat chicken dry, season with salt and pepper.

 Cook the Bacon

-• Fry the bacon over medium head, 5-7 minutes until crispy.
+- Fry the bacon over medium heat, 5-7 minutes until crispy.
 Transfer bacon to a bowl, leaving fat in the pot.
-If there's a more then ~2 tablespoons, remove excess fat.
+If there's more than ~2 tablespoons, remove excess fat.

 Cook the Chicken